Skip to main content

 Making Authenticated Requests

-Include your API key in the Authorization header of every request using the Bearer authentication scheme:
+Include your API key in the Authorization header of every request.

 curl -X POST https://api.autosend.com/v1/mails/send \